-- 1) When students are experiencing learning or behavioral difficulties, the Lutz Preparatory Child Study Team (CST) consisting of an Administrative team member and several Lutz Preparatory teachers, and/or the RTI process provides support and assistance to teachers in developing and implementing interventions. - 2) The Child Study Team or RTI process can consult without formal written referral and include such professionals as administrators, special education teachers/consultants, other regular education classroom teachers, social workers, school psychologists, guidance counselors, educational diagnosticians, and health professionals. - 3) In the process of consultation, students may be observed and/or counseled for curriculum-based assessment. - 4) The Child Study Team or RTI process is the recommended first step in providing teachers and parents with assistance in dealing with a student's unique educational adjustment challenges.
+- 2) The Child Study Team or RTI process can consult without formal written referral and include such professionals as administrators, special education teachers/consultants, other regular education classroom teachers, social workers, school psychologists, guidance counselors, educational diagnosticians, and health professionals. - 3) In the process of consultation, students may be observed and/or counseled for curriculum-based assessment. - 4) The Child Study Team or RTI process is the recommended first step in providing teachers and parents with assistance in dealing with a student's unique educational adjustment challenges.